impressivemachines/ImpressiveAI/README.md

 * Geometric 2D and 3D rotations and transforms.
 * Quaternions with SLERP and rotation matrix / euler / axis-angle integration.
 * Numerical root finding for scalar functions.
+* Optimization of functions:
     * Bracketing, line minimization, and line minimization with derivatives.
     * Levenberg Marquardt minimization.
     * Stochastic gradients with optional momentum or acceleration.
     * Powell minimization.
     * Conjugate gradients.
     * BFGS.

 Some features that are under development:
 * Limited memory BFGS.